marceloribeiro/booyah/docs/usage.md

 >        cookies_manager.set_cookie('new_cookie', 'New cookie value here', secure=True, http_only=True)
 >        return self.render({'cookies': str(self.cookies()), 'session': str(self.session)})

+**Flash Messages**
+You can use flash messages to show a message once, it can be in current response, to the redirected path or any future request that will show it once.
+We have some default flash messages handler that you can remove on change as well in views/layout/application.html ['notice', 'error', 'warning', 'info', 'success'], you should not do special operations with the self.flash dict, cause it is an especial class that extends dict, so it should not be transformed to another dict by a merge dict for example.
+Usages:

+> class HomeController(BooyahApplicationController):
+>    def index(self):
+>        self.flash['notice'] = 'Message from index page'
+>        return self.render({'text': 'Home Controller, Index Action'})

+> class HomeController(BooyahApplicationController):
+>    def index(self):
+>        self.flash.now['notice'] = 'Do not store the flash message, show only in current response'
+>        return self.render({'text': 'Home Controller, Index Action'})

+> class HomeController(BooyahApplicationController):
+>    def status(self):
+>        self.flash['non_default_flash'] = 'That should be handled by yourself'
+>        return self.redirect('/', notice='This is a notice from redirect', error='This is an error from redirect')

+The flash message can be access by any view, as following:

+> <div class="flash-message non_default_flash">{{flash['non_default_flash']}}</div>

 **Console**

 You can start booyah console to test models, inflections, it is a python console with booyah framework loaded.